 - Cut out the correct diameter from the flange.
 The flange must fit closely around the stoma to provide maximum protection for the skin.
-(Tip: test whether the opening is the right size by briefly sliding it over the stoma.) - Retain the backing paper as a template to cut out the correct diameter when next replacing the pouch.
-It is important to check the diameter at regular intervals as the stoma diameter will reduce in size in the first few weeks/months following the operation. - Smooth any sharp edges with your finger. - It is advisable to warm up the new collection system before attaching it to the skin, by placing the flange between both hands or putting it underneath your clothing. - Remove the backing paper from the back of the flange.
+(Tip: test whether the opening is the right size by briefly sliding it over the stoma.)

+- Retain the backing paper as a template to cut out the correct diameter when next replacing the system.
+It is important to check the diameter at regular intervals as the stoma diameter will reduce in size in the first weeks/months following the operation.

+- Smooth any sharp edges on the flange with your finger.

+- It is advisable to warm up the flange

+of the new collection system before

+attaching it to the skin, by placing the

+flange between both hands or putting it

+underneath your clothing.

+- Remove the backing paper from the back of the flange.